 Did you know that a car accident happens about every 5 seconds?
 And somebody suffers a personal injury from a car accident every 10 seconds?
 And worse yet, somebody is killed due to wrongful death in a car accident every 14 minutes!

 Those are staggering numbers.
-And we should all do everything we can do to reduce the number of personal injuries and deaths that occur because of car accidents in southern Maryland.
+And we should all do everything we can do to reduce the number of personal injuries and deaths that occur because of car accidents in Waldorf, Maryland.

-In an attempt to reduce the number of personal injuries and deaths that occur because of car accidents in Maryland, we are creating this series on odd or unusual rules of the road you probably don’t remember, or maybe didn’t even know about.
+In an attempt to reduce the number of personal injuries and deaths that occur because of car accidents in our local community in Waldorf, Maryland, we are creating this series on odd or unusual rules of the road you probably don’t remember, or maybe didn’t even know about.

 Remember when you learned them during Drivers’ Ed classes when you were 16?
 Yeah.
 Me neither.
 So please give this post a quick read so you can be a better driver, and we can all drive a little safer.